-Dr. Munashe Chigerwe, BVSc, MPH, PhD, DACVIM (Head of Section)
+Munashe Chigerwe, BVSc, MPH, PhD, DACVIM - Section Head

 Dr. Munashe Chigerwe earned his veterinary degree from the University of Zimbabwe in 2001.
 He went on to complete a Masters of Veterinary Public Health and a PhD in Pathobiology from the University of Missouri-Columbia in 2008.
 He completed a one-year internship and a three-year residency in livestock medicine and surgery at the University of Missouri-Columbia.
 Dr. Chigerwe is board certified in large animal medicine by the American College of Veterinary Internal Medicine.
 His area of research interest in livestock health includes passive transfer of colostral immunoglobulins in dairy calves.

 Dr. John Angelos earned his veterinary degree from Cornell University in 1992.
 He also holds a Masters in Virology from Cornell and a PhD in Comparative Pathology from UC Davis.
 Dr. Angelos is board certified in large animal medicine by the American College of Veterinary Internal Medicine.
 His areas of veterinary focus include: livestock internal medicine; infectious diseases of livestock; pathogenesis and prevention of infectious bovine keratoconjunctivitis (pinkeye); vaccine development; and recombinant protein expression/purification for use in novel vaccine formulations.